June-buggy/Crowdfunding_ETL/README.md

 # Python Rutgers Bootcamp Challenge - ETL Challenge

-This activity is broken down into two deliverables, WeatherPy and VacationPy.
+This activity is broken down into multiple deliverables to include creation of a dataframe for Category, Subcategory, Campaign, Contacts, and the creation of a database called Crowdfunding.

 ## Description